ibmdbanalytics/dashdb_analytic_tools/README.md

 Follow these steps to get your own Docker container instance:

+1. Install a Git client in your path.

-1. Issue this command to clone the repository into a new directory:
+2. Issue this command to clone the repository into a new directory:

   `git clone https://github.com/ibmdbanalytics/dashdb_analytic_tools.git`

  This creates a new directory **dashdb_analytic_tools**.
-2. Download the dashDB driver package **ibm_data_server_driver_package_linuxx64_v10.5.tar.gz** into the same dashdb_analytic_tools directory from either of the following sources:
+3. Download the dashDB driver package **ibm_data_server_driver_package_linuxx64_v10.5.tar.gz** into the same dashdb_analytic_tools directory from either of the following sources:
   * From the dashDB web console:
     1. Log in with your dashDB credentials.
     2. Click **Connect > Download Tools**.